TGoldsack1/biolaysumm/index.md

 - **Task 1**: [https://codalab.lisn.upsaclay.fr/competitions/12125](https://codalab.lisn.upsaclay.fr/competitions/12125)
 - **Task 2**: [https://codalab.lisn.upsaclay.fr/competitions/12127](https://codalab.lisn.upsaclay.fr/competitions/12127)

-*Note - due to competition editing restrictions in CodaLab, new competitions pages have been created as of 5/05/23 and are now linked above ().
+*Note - due to competition editing restrictions in CodaLab, new competitions pages have been created as of 5/05/23, the links to which are now provided above.
 The sumission rules have also been added to these new competition pages, please make sure to read these prior to submitting.*

 ### Task Definition
 {: #task}